mchand1337/Georgia-Tech-OMSA/README.md

 # Georgia-Tech-OMSA
-Repo for GT OMSA projects and homework
+Repo for GT MSA projects and homework